rikkeisoft/react-calendar-timeline/README.md

 #### unit

-The unit of the header will be the unit passed though the prop and can be any `unit of time` from `momentjs`.
+The unit of the header will be the unit passed though the prop and can be any `unit of time` from `dayjs`.
 The default value for unit is `timelineUnit`

 #### Children